tmonks/100-days-of-code/r2-log.md

 R2/D30
 Implemented the PUT and DELETE routes to update and delete threads and replies on the Message Board app.
 Now passing 15/16 tests.
 All that's left is to implement the functional tests tomorrow😀
 \#100DaysOfCode #freeCodeCamp

+### Day 31
+R2/31
+Implemented functional tests using mocha & chai for the 'thread' routes of my #freeCodeCamp Message Board project.
+Now all I have left is to do a similar set of tests for the 'replies' route tomorrow and I should be about done with this one!
+\#100DaysOfCode